jeertmans/DiffeRT2d/docs/source/contributing/index.md

 and we welcome contributions of all forms.

 This section is here to help fist-time contributors know how they can help this project grow.
-Whether you are already familiar with Manim or GitHub, it is worth taking a few minutes to read those documents!
+Whether you are already familiar with DiffeRT2d or GitHub, it is worth taking a few minutes to read those documents!

 ```{toctree}